-(Hebrews 12:10) For they disciplined us for a short time as seemed best to them, but He disciplines us for our good, so that we may share His holiness.
+(Hebrews 12:10) They disciplined us for a little while as they thought best; but God disciplines us for our good, in order that we may share in his holiness.

 Parents are not perfect in the discipline of their children, but good parents try their best to discipline their children rightly.
 God is perfect in the discipline of His children.
 Good parents do what seems best to them, and their children mature or come of age when their parents can no longer discipline them.
 Thankfully, God's perfect discipline will last our entire lifetime and is always for our own good.
 We can affirm that God discipline's us because we are His children and so we will live rightly and well; that is, consistent with the moral purity of God and His moral law.
 We can repent and rejoice whenever God disciplines us, because we know that He is making us better people and preparing us for the joys and moral purity of all those who live in heaven.
 Among other reasons God disciplines us, He is helping us be better servants of and better examples for His other children on earth.